rakyll/fake-it-til-you-make-it/README.md

-For example, commit 10 commits max every day for two years, and avoid committing on Saturday and Sunday:
+For example, commit 10 commits max every day for two years, and avoid committing on Saturday and Sunday, with the random commit message:

 ```
-go run main.go -max=10 -skip-weekend=true
+go run main.go -max=10 -skip-weekend=true -rand-msg
 ```